Yohzenn/javascript-exercises/04_mathEquations/README.md

 # Exercise 04 - mathEquations

 Replace the strings to the right of the `=` with the expression they describe.
-Do **not** manually enter the answers to the equation.
+Do **not** manually enter the answers to the equatio.

 Currently, the variables are strings.
 They need to be math equations instead.